gmdfalk/image-filter/README.md

     sobel - Outlines the edges in the picture white, everything else gets dark.
 Looks cool!

     Please note that this was a learning exercise.
-Do not use these filters with large images as the processing time is O(n) or worse.
+Do not use these filters with large images as the execution time is O(n) or worse.